How Long Does Spousal Sponsorship Take in Canada?

 The Final Step: Awaiting a Response

-After you’ve completed all the previous step, the last thing to do is wait for a response from IRCC.
-If they approve your sponsorship, IRCC will send your permanent residence application to the right office.
-They’ll then decide if the person you’re sponsoring can become a permanent resident in Canada.
+After you’ve completed all the previous steps, the last thing to do is wait for a response from IRCC.
+If they approve your sponsorship, IRCC will send you a letter or email to tell you that you’ve been approved and then will assess the eligibility of the people you’re sponsoring.

 However, if your sponsorship is declined, don’t worry.
 IRCC will explain why either in an email or a letter, giving you a clear reason for the decision.
 This response marks the end of the sponsorship process and provides the final answer to your application.